snipkit/octotask/README.md

 ## FAQ

 For answers to common questions, issues, and to see a list of recommended models, visit our [FAQ Page](FAQ.md).

+# Licensing
+**Who needs a commercial WebContainer API license?**

+octotask source code is distributed as MIT, but it uses WebContainers API that [requires licensing](https://webcontainers.io/enterprise) for production usage in a commercial, for-profit setting.
+(Prototypes or POCs do not require a commercial license.)
+If you're using the API to meet the needs of your customers, prospective customers, and/or employees, you need a license to ensure compliance with our Terms of Service.
+Usage of the API in violation of these terms may result in your access being revoked.